Mostafa-Saad20/Color-Detection/README.md

 ### Idea in abstract:

-- This Project aims to simulate the human brain in detecting Object COlors,<br>
+- This Project aims to simulate the human brain in detecting Object Colors,<br>
   it displays the name of the color and its RRB value accurately.
  <br><br>